smaht-dac/smaht-portal/docs/source/referencing_data.rst

 Linking to Existing Data
 =========================

 Metadata in the portal is connected by linking item types together.
 A simplified version of the data model is shown below, with items linking together to indicate how files were derived from experiments, samples, and donors.
-A simplified representation of how items link together is shown below.

 .. image:: /static/img/docs/data_model.png